Associations and institutions are welcome to apply to become members of the ALCC.

 Photo: Elliott Brown.
 CC BY 2.0.
 Full attribution information below.

 There are specific limits and exceptions built into copyright to encourage the sharing of knowledge.
-If you don’t have permission to use copyright protected material there may be an exception that allows use without infringement.
+If you don’t have permission to use copyright protected material there may be an exception that allows use without infringing copyright.
+Basically, if you meet the requirements of an exception then a permitted use is not an infringement.
+But, importantly, exceptions are not a free-for-all.

 The Australian Copyright Act 1968 has more than 90 exceptions.
 The most well known and commonly used are the fair dealing exceptions.
-There are also many other specific exceptions that cover activities like reading aloud, taking photographs of public statues, or technical reproductions.
-You can find a complete list on the Australian Copyright Council’s website.
+There are many other specific exceptions that cover activities like reading aloud, taking photographs of public statues and technical reproductions that occur as part of the technical process of making or receiving a communication.

 Fair dealing exceptions

 The Copyright Act includes a group of exceptions called the fair dealing exceptions.
-They allow uses of copyright protected material that are fair and for specific purposes such as research, review or parody.
+They allow uses of copyright protected material for specific purposes such as research, review or parody where those uses are fair.
 For more on the fair dealing exceptions see: The fair dealing exceptions.

 Libraries and archives exceptions

 There are a number of specific exceptions to copyright that allow libraries, archives and cultural institutions with collections (such as galleries and museums) to use some copyright material for specific purposes such as supplying materials to users, preserving items in the collection and administering the collection.
-For more information about the library and archive exceptions see: The Library and Archives Exceptions.
+For more information about the library and archive exceptions see: The libraries and archives exceptions.

 Private copying exceptions – format- and time-shifting